What are they?

 Often, IPDI Trusts do not generate any income because the only trust asset is a house in which the Life Tenant lives.
 However, the house may be rented out, or sold and the proceeds invested to produce an income for the Life Tenant.

 Income received by the Trust should strictly be declared by the Trustees.
-From 6 April 2016 dividend income (from shares) will be taxed at 7.5% while all other income is taxed at 20%.
+Currently, dividend income (from shares) will be taxed at 7.5% while all other income is taxed at 20%.
 The Trustees do not qualify for a dividend allowance or savings allowance.

 Often, trust income will be paid direct to the Life Tenant without passing through the hands of the Trustees.
 In this case, the Life Tenant may declare income received direct by them on their own tax return and the Trustees would not include it on the Trust tax return.